milosveljkovic1992/trello/README.md

 A new card can be added to each list.
 A new list can be added to the board by clicking the button and adding a name.
 A list can be removed by clicking on an icon next to it's name.
-A card can be removed by clicking on an icon next to it's name.
+A card can be edited by clicking on an icon next to it's name.
+When you click on the edit icon, you are prompted with the edit modal.
+You can rename the card, open to see its details, move or delete it.
 When you click a card, a popup modal gets open.
 Card modal contains the card title, description and comments.
 You can edit card title from within modal, by clicking on it and modifying text.